ietf-wg-privacypass/base-drafts/CHARTER.md

 metadata and alternative cryptographic instantiations that support public verifiability of Issued tokens, as well as any additional extensions that may arise in the future.
 Security and privacy properties of the protocol shall be well-documented.
+Formal analysis of the protocol will ensure that the security and privacy properties of the protocol are well-understood and well-documented.

 Second, describe and develop protocol use cases and properties thereof.
 This includes, though is not limited to: